Ultimate Guide To Nepal

 Public Buses and Tourist Buses

-Public buses are the least expensive transportation medium in Nepal.
+Public buses are the least expensive means of transportation in Nepal.
 Local transport costs range between $0.15 and $0.38 in Kathmandu.
-Furthermore, minibusses, local buses, and tempos are in city areas like Kathmandu, Bhaktapur, Patan, Banepa, and Pokhara.
+Furthermore, minibusses, local buses, and tempos are available in city areas like Kathmandu, Bhaktapur, Patan, Banepa, and Pokhara.

 Additionally, traveling agencies will provide tourist buses to accommodate your stay.
 They come with AC and reclining seats and are more comfortable than public buses.
 These tourist buses take passengers inside and outside the Kathmandu valley, like Birgunj, Nepalgunj, Lumbini, etc.